 - Learn the 44 sounds that form the basis of most words in the English language.
-These sounds are taught and re visited as part of the starter activity for each lesson.
+These sounds are taught and re visited as part of one of many starter activities for each lesson.

 - Blend these sounds together to be able to read and write words independently.
 Students use a variety of strategies such a finger spelling in order to be able to identify the sounds in words and feel more confident at reading them and spelling them.

 - Read storybooks and non-fiction books closely matched to their developing phonic knowledge.
-Each story book comes with comprehension activities to ensure that students can also understand what they are reading.
+Each story book comes with comprehension activities and online resources to ensure that students can also understand what they are reading.

 - Learn to spell using known sounds.
 Once students know the 44 sounds in the English language they can use this knowledge to attempt to spell unfamiliar words with confidence.

-- Write confidently by practising what they want to write out loud first.
+- Write confidently by practising what they want to write aloud first.
 All the comprehension activities promote and encourage partner work and discussion, ensuring students are confident about what they want to write before attempting it.

-More recently we have also set up additional reading groups.
-These groups are designed for students who lack confidence in reading.
+We also have smaller, targeted reading groups that run at the same time as the Reading Intervention sessions.
+These groups are designed for students who lack confidence in reading or who are not making expected progress.
 Students are referred to the reading intervention group for extra help and support with an element of their reading.